 I prioritize clarity, predictability, and usability so experiences remain understandable even as products scale.

-Rather than designing in isolation, I use discovery and validation to inform structure, reduce risk, and guide teams toward decisions that hold up over time.
+Research is not separate from design.
+I use discovery, validation, and stakeholder input to shape structure, reduce risk, and guide decisions that hold up over time.

 I am most effective when design is used to: